kojikawrites/kojikawrites.github.io/docs/about.md

 {% capture content%}
 ## Kojika

-Kojika is an aspiring writer and game designer with a passion for creating inclusive and accessible experiences.
+Kojika is a writer and game designer with a passion for creating inclusive and accessible experiences.
 Her keen interest in accessibility drives her to develop games and stories that are enjoyable and engaging for all audiences, regardless of their abilities.